 It is our expectation that the awarded amount will be based on the total cost of the project including any federal excise and sales tax.

-If the vehicle was purchased new, a “Certificate of Origin” could demonstrate how long the applicant has owned the truck and operated it in Connecticut.
+If the vehicle was purchased new, a “Certificate of Origin” could demonstrate how long the applicant has owned the vehicle and operated it in Connecticut.
 If the vehicle was purchased used, the title should show a chain of custody including dates when the vehicle changed hands.
-If the applicant has owned the truck for five years or more and the vehicle has been registered in Connecticut the entire time, this would be acceptable proof of operation in CT.
-If the applicant has owned the truck for less than five years but the previous owner(s) registered the truck in Connecticut, those years would count toward the five year requirement.
-However, if the applicant has not owned the truck for five years and the previous owner registered the vehicle outside of Connecticut, the vehicle would not be eligible for the program.
+If the applicant has owned the vehicle for five years or more and the vehicle has been registered in Connecticut the entire time, this would be acceptable proof of operation in CT.
+If the applicant has owned the vehicle for less than five years but the previous owner(s) registered the vehicle in Connecticut, those years would count toward the five year requirement.
+However, if the applicant has not owned the vehicle for five years and the previous owner registered the vehicle outside of Connecticut, the vehicle would not be eligible for the program.

 The Certificate of Origin/vehicle title or vehicle registration records would be acceptable depending on the situation.
 Feel free to include any other information about the vehicle’s registration and operation history that would allow us to better evaluate your application.

 If an awardee decides to cancel the project, notification must be sent to DEEP as soon as possible so that the funds can be made available to other applicants within a timeframe sufficient to allow completion of other project(s).

 There isn’t a specific penalty if an awardee cancels or doesn’t complete the project.
 But, if a project does not move forward and a recipient allows it to expire without communicating or responding to requests for updates, it will influence future award decisions for the recipient.